DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 ### Existing sources that can be reused

 #### [DMP Tuuli](https://zenodo.org/records/5242629) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 How will you manage the rights of the data you use, produce and share?
 (2.2) Describe how you will agree upon the rights of use related to your research data – including the collected, produced and (re)used data of your project.
 Here, you can employ your categorisation in the first question.
 Each of these categories involves different rights and licenses.
 Describe the transfer of rights procedures relevant to your project.
 Describe confidentiality issues if applicable in your project.
 License your data!
-Tips for best practices • Agreements on rights of use should be made as early as possible in the project life cycle. • Have you gained consent for data preservation and sharing? • Follow the funder's or publisher's policies. • It is recommended to make all of the research data, code and software created within a research project available for reuse, e.g., under a [Creative Commons](https://creativecommons.org/choose/), [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) or [MIT license](https://opensource.org/licenses/MIT), or under another relevant license.
+Tips for best practices:

+* Agreements on rights of use should be made as early as possible in the project life cycle.
+* Have you gained consent for data preservation and sharing? • Follow the funder's or publisher's policies.
+* It is recommended to make all of the research data, code and software created within a research project available for reuse, e.g., under a [Creative Commons](https://creativecommons.org/choose/), [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) or [MIT license](https://opensource.org/licenses/MIT), or under another relevant license.

 #### [SND - Checklist DMP](https://zenodo.org/records/6424769) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [Does the project need ethical approval or has it been approved?
 Enter the reference number here.]

 Why is this important?
 Research that falls under the scope of the Act (2003:460) concerning the Ethical Review of Research Involving Humans (the Ethical Review Act, updated 2020-01-01) can only be carried out after ethical approval, which is applied for by the research principal.
 Without ethical approval, the research is illegal and subject to legal consequences.
 Ethical approval is also needed for research that involves animal testing.

 #### [NTNU - DMP Guidance](https://i.ntnu.no/wiki/-/wiki/English/DMP+guidance)